-Most professionals in the construction industry are at least somewhat aware of the risks associated with the business.
-They know the importance of all parties having insurance during construction in case something goes wrong — because eventually, something will go wrong.
-And as my example showed, things can get expensive when that happens.
+Most professionals in the construction industry are at least somewhat aware of the risks associated with their work.
+They understand the critical importance of ensuring all parties are properly insured in case something goes wrong—because, sooner or later, something inevitably will.

-Understanding Subcontractor Insurance Requirements to Mitigate Construction Risk
+Understanding Subcontractor Insurance Requirements for Construction Risk Management

 Unfortunately, simply having accurate and reliable insurance in place can’t protect general contractors from all aspects of construction risk.
 The people managing that insurance also need to understand what to look for when checking subcontractors’ insurance coverage.
 However, there are many nuances involved in this.
 A big part of those nuances is knowing the types of construction insurance required on projects.